- OAuth for MCP Server: Complete Guide to Protecting Claude

 Excluding OAuth Routes from i18n

-If you are using next-intl or similar i18n routing, your OAuth routes will get prefixed with locale codes.
-Instead of /oauth/authorize, users hit /en/oauth/authorize, which returns 404 because the OAuth routes do not exist there.
+If you're using next-intl or similar i18n routing, your OAuth routes will get prefixed with locale codes.
+Instead of /oauth/authorize, users hit /en/oauth/authorize, which returns 404.

 Update your middleware to exclude OAuth paths: